 3️⃣ Use pull-out shelves or appliance garages – These keep things accessible but hidden for a cleaner look.

-If you’re constantly moving things around just to chop vegetables or roll out dough, it’s time to rearrange.
-A well-organized kitchen is an efficient kitchen—every item should have a home that makes sense for how you cook.
+If you’re constantly moving stacks of mail or small appliances just to chop vegetables or roll out dough, your kitchen is working against you.
+A well-organized kitchen is an efficient kitchen—every item should have a home that makes sense for how you actually move through the space.

 Decluttering is great—until the stuff comes back.
 These minimalist lifestyle reflections explore how having less might just be the real clean.